At the Crossroads

 DOWNLOAD EBOOK

-South African children gather to welcome home their fathers who have been away for several months working in the mines.
+The children of a South African village eagerly gather at the crossroads to welcome their fathers, who have been away for months working in the mines.
+The child

 Living at the Crossroads